toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 This section appears **only for components**, not for pages.
 Define the interface for your component by creating attributes that can be set when using the component.
 You can set test values to preview how the component behaves in the editor.

 ::: info
-These attributes are the attributes of your exported web component.
+These attributes are also the attributes of your exported web component.
 :::

 ## Variables